music-encoding/music-encoding.github.io/community/mei-board/protocols/2026-06-11_Virtual-Board-Meeting.md

     - Approx. 90 people attended in person and around 30 attended online
     - David Lewis is putting the conference proceedings together

-- iscussion from MEC community meeting
+- Discussion from MEC community meeting
     - Community is still interested in identifying a communication platform that is not Slack
     - MEI Board will identify requirements and scope for a communication platform to begin the process